BDI-pathogens/OpenABM-Covid19-model-paper/README.md

+# `OpenABM-Covid19-model-paper`

-# Figures for manuscript on the OpenABM-Covid19 model
+Analysis repo to generate tables, figures for manuscript on the OpenABM-Covid19 model [(Hinch, Probert et al., 2020)](https://www.medrxiv.org/content/10.1101/2020.09.16.20195925v1).

+## Software requirements

+To generate the data, one needs to install [OpenABM-Covid19](https://github.com/BDI-pathogens/OpenABM-Covid19), the requirements for which are listed on the README.md of the OpenABM-Covid19 repo.
+For generation of the figures and tables in this repo, one needs Python>3.6 (other package requirements should be satisfied if OpenABM is already running) and R >3.4.

 ## Usage